-Promotes happiness, develops positive habits and nurtures enquiring minds
+A daily journal for children to promote happiness, develop positive habits and nurture enquiring minds

 The HappySelf Journal

 A daily journal for children aged 6 to 12, based on scientifically proven methods that promote happiness, develop healthy habits for life and nurture enquiring minds.
 Beautifully illustrated and easy to use, with just a few minutes focus each day, children benefit by being encouraged to express gratitude, reflect on their emotions and think about their actions.